Yamcha: Abilities

-Though Yamcha is a skilled swordsman he is an exceptional martial artist.
+Yamcha is a skilled swordsman and an exceptional martial artist.
 His signature technique is the Rōgafūfūken (狼牙風風拳), a quick flurry of punches and kicks.
-After training with Master Roshi Yamcha became Superhuman gaining Super strength, speed, agility, reflexes, the ability to fly, with telepathy, telekinesis, generate energy from his very being called ki, produce energy blasts, absorb energy and energy blasts and control energy as well as sense energy around him and enhance his abilities by increasing his energy through force of will.
+After training with Master Roshi, Yamcha became Superhuman gaining Super strength, speed, agility, reflexes, the ability to fly, with telepathy, telekinesis, generate energy from his very being called ki, produce energy blasts, absorb energy and energy blasts and control energy as well as sense energy around him and enhance his abilities by increasing his energy through force of will.
 He has the ability to perform the Kamehameha, a concentrated beam of a chi energy blast that many other characters in the series have the ability to perform as well.
 Yamcha also uses the Sōkidan (繰気弾), a technique that forms a ball of chi energy to assault an opponent with.
 He can fully control the ball, allowing it to home in on enemies and to go underground for a surprise attack.